The bible is God’s word for our whole lives. Personal prophecy is God’s word for now.

 4. God’s presence is in every personal prophecy

-The Lord himself is present in every true prophecy.
+The Lord himself is present in every true prophecy, in every personal prophetic word.

 Like every gift of the Spirit, prophecy involves Holy Spirit as the active agent.
 We cooperate with him and this results in an experience of God.